assely/documentation/user.md

 ##### Inserting Query Exception

-The `createdOrFail` method will insert new user, but when error occurs, the `Assely\Database\QueryException` will be thrown.
+The `createdOrFail` method will insert a new user, but when an error occurs, the `Assely\Database\QueryException` will be thrown.

 ```php
 User::createOrFail([